zyj1729/HW3-Clustering/README.md

 The intuition behind splitting up the fit/predict methods is that you may want to cluster novel data using the centroids calculated from some initial training set.

 Your Silhouette scoring metric will be implemented using a scikit-learn style metric API (i.e. init/score) which will require 2 steps to run.
+For this, we will also ask you to write a test that compares your Silhouette scoring function with the one in `sklearn`--`sklearn.metrics.silhouette_score`.

 When you are writing your code, try to make sure you have some methods in place to start to anticipate end-user mis-use of your code.
 Should the code produce a result if, for example, the functions are run out of order?
 What if the data that is provided is invalid somehow?